What the Dead Leave Behind

 Publisher: Kensington Books

-Source: Review copy from the publisher.
+Source: ebook review copy from the publisher through NetGalley.

 Book Description, Modified from Back Cover:

 As the Great Blizzard of 1888 cripples the vast machinery that is New York City, heiress Prudence MacKenzie sits anxiously within her palatial Fifth Avenue home waiting for her fiance's safe return.
 With daylight, more than two hundred people are found to have perished in the icy winds and treacherous snowdrifts.
 Prudence's fiance is found frozen, his head crushed by a heavy branch, and clutching the ace of spades.

 Her fiance's school friend, Geoffrey Hunter, is an attorney and former Pinkerton agent.
 Both Prudence and Geoffrey suspect Charles's death was no accident, especially happening so soon after her father's sudden death.
 Prudence turns to Geoffrey to help her prove the murderer and protect her inheritance from a stepmother intent on controlling Prudence's share of the family fortune.

 What the Dead Leave Behind is a historical novel set in 1888 in New York City.
 It's not really mystery genre since it's pretty obvious who the bad guys are.
 Even the main characters felt certain they knew whodunit and were attempting to prove it.
 Also, the reader gets to see things (including the murders) that the hero and heroine never see and some of which they never discover.

 Some suspense was created by the repeated attempts to harm or kill the heroine.
 However, the author included so much historical detail that the pacing was too slow to sustain a feeling of suspense.
 The slower pacing and attention to detail will appeal to fans of historical novels (though I noticed a couple details I suspect are inaccurate).